Relevant Publications

 Book Chapters

 Rojas, B., J.P.
 Lawrence, and R. Márquez.
-2022.
+2023.
 "Amphibian Coloration: Proximate Mechanisms, Evolution, and Function."
 In G. Moreno-Ruedo and M. Comas (Eds.)
 Evolutionary Ecology in Amphibians.
-In press.
+CRC Press.

 Submitted/Accepted

 Lawrence, J.P. and G.R.
 Urquhart.
 2023.
 Demographic responses in a population of the Strawberry Poison Dart Frog (Oophaga pumilio) after the addition of artificial rearing sites.
 Ichthyology and Herpetology.
-In review.
+Accepted.

 In Prep

 Lawrence, J.P.
-2023.
 Variable conservation of morphological features in a polytypic frog (Oophaga pumilio).
-Anticipated submission in Summer 2023.
+Anticipated submission in Winter 2023.

 Lawrence, J.P., B. Rojas, J. Mappes, J, Yeager, and J. Endler.
 Polymorphism and polytypism revisited: when phenotype varies across a landscape but terminology does not.
-Anticipated submission in Fall 2023.
+Anticipated submission in Spring 2024.

 Cover Images